 Also note that if you still can't find the Hardware Acceleration option in "Right Click", make sure your 5KPlayer is upgraded to the latest version!

-Enable 5KPlayer hardware decoding to unleash the horse power for FUHD video rendering utility and faster video format conversions!
+Enable 5KPlayer hardware decoding to unleash the horse power for FUHD video rendering utility to play HEVC Windows 10 and faster video format conversions!
 3D 360 degree VR videos, Bluray 4K videos, HDR 4K movies can all be handled easily here.
 Download 5KPlayer here now!

 Copyright © 2023 Digiarty Software, Inc. All Rights Reserved.